himanshuverma544/Ecommerce-Web-App/plan.md

     INSERT INTO order_details (order_id, coupon_id, shipping_id) VALUES ($order_id, $coupon_id, $shipping_id);

-# 5. When user check its orders.
+# 5. When the user checks its orders.

 Collecting all orders list and the particular order details: